Best Motovlog Camera

 Sony FDR-X3000 (🚴♂️ Best Camcorder)

-If you don’t buy into the GoPro hype, or you just prefer a more traditional recording device, then the FDR-X3000 from Sony is worth a look.
+If you don’t buy into the GoPro hype, or you just prefer a more traditional video recording device, then the FDR-X3000 from Sony is worth a look.
 With this camcorder you can capture 4K with optical stabilization, so each motovlog you record can have the quality of a high-end production.
 The Balanced SteadyShot technology is grounded in the cooperation of the sensor and the lens, which work together to minimise internal camera shake for an incredibly stable end result.

 The various viewing angles of this camcorder from Sony give it the edge over other motovlogging-capable cameras.
 Select from a narrow, medium, or wide viewing angle and find the best setup for the video you want to shoot.
 This adjustable viewing angle is great for motovlogging as it lets you record and frame your surroundings exactly how you want to.

 Another feature that helps set this camcorder apart from the competition is the 4K time-lapse feature, and wind noise reduction.
 Sound is as important as visuals, and Sony is no slouch when it comes to audio production, as shown with the wind noise reduction feature.
 If you like to record from your motorbike or car, then you’ll know that the wind can prevent your footage from being as good as it can be.
 This is especially useful for silent vlogs on the road, when you want to capture the beauty of a place without talking over it.
-When you do want to talk though, there’s an external microphone jack, so you can capture high quality audio.
+When you do want to talk though, there’s an external mic jack, so you can capture high quality audio.

 Built-in Wi-Fi and GPS make this a handy camcorder to have while you’re on the move.
 The GPS feature can upgrade your travel vlogs too, since you can add an overlay to the video with all the information the viewer could ever want to know.